Tuesday, 5 November 2024

 THE IMPORTANCE OF THE SCRIPTURES

-After his death and resurrection, and before he ascended back to his Father, Jesus spent time with his followers, helping them to understand everything the Old Testament Scriptures said about him and preparing them for the local and worldwide mission that would follow on from his having accomplished eternal redemption for all who believe.
+After his death and resurrection, and before he ascended back to his Father, Jesus spent time with his followers, helping them to understand what the Old Testament Scriptures say about him and preparing them for the local and worldwide mission that would follow on from his having accomplished eternal redemption for all who believe.

 Step by step, as the message of salvation was being spread and gatherings of believers established in many different places, the New Testament Scriptures came into existence.
-These were separate documents written for groups of people and individuals (that were later collected together) and many copies were made of the individual manuscripts.
+These were separate documents (that were later collected together), written for groups of people and individuals, and many copies were made of the individual manuscripts.

 Luke was not an eyewitness, but he thoroughly researched the testimony of those who were, and he wrote an account for an individual named Theophilus, stating his purpose: “... so that you may know the certainty of the things you have been taught (Luke 1:4 NIV).”